streamnative/function-mesh-website/docs/connectors/run-connector.md

 id: run-connector
 ---

 Pulsar IO connectors consist of source and sink connectors.
 Source connectors pass through data from external systems into Pulsar while sink connectors output data from Pulsar into external systems.
-Function Mesh supports defining sources and sink connectors through Function CRDs.
+Function Mesh supports defining sources and sink connectors through source or sink CRDs.

 This document describes how to run a Pulsar connector.

 ## Package Pulsar connectors

-After developing and testing your connector, you need to package it so that it can be submitted to a Function Mesh.
+After developing and testing your connector, you need to package it so that it can be submitted to a Pulsar cluster.

 ### NAR and uber JAR packages